LeoooLagOS/dotfiles/01_Computer_Hardware/CPU.md

 ## 📝 One-Sentence Summary

-The CPU is the primary component of a computer that acts as its "brain," performing the calculations and executing the instructions that make the software run.
+The CPU is the primary component of a computer that acts as its "brain," performing the calculations and executing the instructions that make the [[Software]] run.
 ## 💡 Analogy

 The CPU is the chef in a kitchen.
 It takes ingredients (data) and follows a recipe (a program) to produce a final dish (the output).